 A popular sweet treat eaten on and around St. Martin's Day (November 11th) the traditional Weckmann, a sweet bread roll shaped into a gingerbread man form with raisin eyes and a white clay pipe.
 The Weckmann can be purchased in the majority of German bakeries in regions where St. Martin's Day is celebrated or can be made at home.
 And don't forget the pipe!

 - 3 tbsp shortening

 - 1 egg beaten with 2 tablespoons water for glazing

-Recipe and photos courtesy of Iris Richardson Photography
+Recipe courtesy of Iris Richardson Photography

 - Mix yeast with warm water and 1 tablespoon of sugar.